Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

     -  Press **Enter**.
 Automatic booting from U-Boot stops and a command prompt appears on the serial terminal.

-    -  At the XSCT Prompt, run `stop`.
+    -  At the XSDB Prompt, run `stop`.
 The U-Boot execution stops.

     -  Run `dow -data image.ub 0x30000000` to download the Linux kernel image.